It’s funny how this whole 3rd Person vs. 1st Person debate can give novel writing beginners such problems.

-The chances are that you could write two versions of a novel – one in 3rd person point of view, the other in 1st – and both would turn out fine, just differently.
+The chances are that you could write two versions of a novel – one in 3rd person point of view, the other in 1st – and both would turn out fine.
+They’d just be different.

 And the beauty of fiction writing is that you can always change your mind.

-The great American novelist John Irving (I’m a fan, in case you were wondering) initially wrote Until I Find You in the first person, not changing it to third person point of view until a much later draft.
+The great American novelist John Irving (I’m a fan, in case you were wondering) initially wrote Until I Find You in the first person.
+He didn’t change it to third person point of view until a much later draft.
 And Until I Find You is over 1,000 pages long!

 The purpose of this summary article is to help you make up your mind once and for all.

 So Which Viewpoint Is Best?

 If you think I’m trying to persuade any fence-sitters out there to jump down on the third person side, you’re not far wrong.

 Taking all of the arguments into consideration, they stack up in favor of using 3rd person point of view.
 Almost overwhelmingly so.
 Here’s why…